Captain America: The Winter Soldier: Plot

-Rogers and Romanoff enlist the help of the former's friend Sam Wilson, a VA counselor and former USAF pararescueman who uses a powered "Falcon" wingpack.
-The trio capture S.H.I.E.L.D. agent Jasper Sitwell, a Hydra mole, and force him to divulge that Zola developed a data mining algorithm that can identify current or future threats to Hydra.
+Rogers and Romanoff seek refuge at Sam Wilson's home, whom they discover uses a powered "Falcon" wingpack.
+The trio captures S.H.I.E.L.D. agent Jasper Sitwell, a Hydra mole, and force him to divulge that Zola developed a data mining algorithm that can identify current or future threats to Hydra.
 The Insight Helicarriers would sweep the globe using satellite-directed guns to eliminate these threats.
 Sitwell is killed in an ambush by the Winter Soldier, whom Rogers recognizes as his presumed-dead best friend Bucky Barnes.
 Barnes survived due to Zola's experimentation and has been repeatedly brainwashed and cryogenically frozen to perform Hydra's missions.
 Hill extracts Rogers, Romanoff, and Wilson to a safehouse where Fury, who faked his death, plans to sabotage the Helicarriers by replacing their control chips.

 After World Security Council members arrive at the Triskelion for the Insight launch, Rogers broadcasts Hydra's plot to the building.
 Romanoff, disguised as one of the Council members, disarms Pierce.
 Fury arrives and forces Pierce to unlock S.H.I.E.L.D.'s database so Romanoff can leak classified information, exposing Hydra to the public.
 Following a struggle, Fury fatally shoots Pierce.
 Rogers and Wilson raid two Helicarriers and replace the control chips, but Barnes destroys Wilson's wingpack and fights Rogers on the third.
 Rogers replaces the final chip, allowing Hill to take control and have the vessels destroy each other.
 He refuses to fight Barnes, who does not recognize him.
 As the Helicarriers collide with the Triskelion, Rogers falls into the Potomac River.
 Rumlow, another Hydra agent, is injured in the destruction.
 Barnes rescues the unconscious Rogers before disappearing.

 With S.H.I.E.L.D. in disarray, Romanoff appears before a Senate subcommittee to defend her and Rogers's actions.
 Fury, under the cover of his apparent death, pursues Hydra's remaining cells.
 Rogers and Wilson decide to find Barnes.
 In a mid-credits scene, Baron Wolfgang von Strucker and his scientists at a Hydra lab dismiss the actions of Rogers and Romanoff as they examine an energy-filled scepter (Note: Identified off-screen as the scepter used by Loki in the film The Avengers (2012)) and twin test subjects who have been given superhuman abilities: one has superhuman speed, the other has telekinetic powers.
 (Note: This scene was written and directed by Joss Whedon, the writer and director of the crossover film Avengers: Age of Ultron (2015).
 The twins were identified off-screen as Pietro and Wanda Maximoff.)
 In a post-credits scene, Barnes visits his own memorial at the Smithsonian Institution to learn about himself.